 Background: Acute poisoning is a significant global health burden, and the causative agent is often unclear.
 The primary aim of this pilot study was to develop a deep learning algorithm that predicts the most probable agent a poisoned patient was exposed to from a pre-specified list of drugs.

-Methods: Data were queried from the National Poison Data System (NPDS) from 2014 through 2018 for eight single-agent poisonings (acetaminophen, diphenhydramine, aspirin, calcium channel blockers, sulfonylureas, benzodiazepines, bupropion, and lithium).
+Research design & methods: Data were queried from the National Poison Data System (NPDS) from 2014 through 2018 for eight single-agent poisonings (acetaminophen, diphenhydramine, aspirin, calcium channel blockers, sulfonylureas, benzodiazepines, bupropion, and lithium).
 Two Deep Neural Networks (PyTorch and Keras) designed for multi-class classification tasks were applied.

 Results: There were 201,031 single-agent poisonings included in the analysis.
 For distinguishing among selected poisonings, PyTorch had specificity of 96%, accuracy of 75%, precision of 70%, recall of 75%, and a F1-score of 71%.
 Keras had specificity of 96%, accuracy of 74%, precision of 67%, recall of 72%, and a F1-score of 69%.
 The best performance was achieved in the diagnosis of single-agent poisoning by sulfonylureas, acetaminophen, benzodiazepines, and aspirin, in PyTorch (F1-score = 92%, 87%, 83%, and 70%, respectively) and Keras (F1-score = 91%, 84%, 83%, and 66%, respectively).